RsyncProject/rsync/rsync.1.md

 The parameter may need to be quoted in some manner for it to survive the shell's command-line parsing.
-Also keep in mind that a leading tilde (`~`) in a pathname is substituted by your shell, so make sure that you separate the option name from the pathname using a space if you want the shell to expand it.
+Also keep in mind that a leading tilde (`~`) in a pathname is substituted by your shell, so make sure that you separate the option name from the pathname using a space if you want the local shell to expand it.

 [comment]: # (Some markup below uses a literal non-breakable space when a backtick string)
 [comment]: # (needs to contain a space since markdown strips spaces from the start/end)